 Building setbacks

 Future dwellings, and other buildings requiring a BAL, will be sufficiently setback from classified vegetation to enable a BAL-12.5 construction standard.
-The setbacks required for Grassland, Woodland and Scrub, based on the hazard assessment in Bushfire Development Report are shown in Table 3 and on Map 7, Map 8 and Map 9 in the Bushfire Development Report.
+The setbacks required for Grassland, Woodland and Scrub, based on the hazard assessment in Bushfire Development Report are shown in Table 3 in the Bushfire Development Report and on Map 7, Map 8 and Map 9 in the Addendum to the Bushfire Development Report.

+The future form of vegetation in the north-western and north-eastern drainage reserves and waterways previously assumed as ‘scrub’ in the Bushfire Development Report will be maintained in a low-threat state by Council, no longer requiring development to have a setback distance of 27m from these areas to achieve a 12.5 BAL rating.

-If future buildings are setback sufficiently (see Table 3- Building Setbacks for BLA 12.5) from any hazardous vegetation such that they achieve a construction standard of BAL-12.5 or lower, then the bushfire risk can be deemed to be acceptably mitigated.
+If future buildings are setback sufficiently (see Table 2 - Building Setbacks for BAL 12.5) from any hazardous vegetation such that they achieve a construction standard of BAL-12.5 or lower, then the bushfire risk can be deemed to be acceptably mitigated.

 Applicable setbacks for BAL-12.5 construction in BPA and BMO parts of the precinct are shown in the following table.

-Figure 8 Building setbacks for BAL 12.5
+Table 2 Building Setbacks for BAL-12.5